se-edu/learningresources/contents/data/nosql/NoSQL.md

 - [Data-flair](https://data-flair.training/blogs/mongodb-create-database/) is a great starting point on administration of your local mongoDB instance (creating databases, collections, etc.).
 Thereafter, it also goes briefly into each topic of mongoDB.
-- [MongoDB documentation](https://docs.mongodb.com/manual/crud/) can be overwhelming, it is also a great starting point to learn and test features of mongoDB, and is the defacto reference for it.
+- [MongoDB documentation](https://docs.mongodb.com/manual/crud/) can be overwhelming, but it is also a great starting point to learn and test features of mongoDB, and is the defacto reference for it.

 To guide you through your journey, here are the topics that you should peruse on the above sites _in order_.